See What Visitors Do, Not What You Assumed

 Validate Design with Real Behavior

-Common discovery: navigation menus that look intuitive in a wireframe but confuse real users, who click on category labels expecting dropdown menus that don't exist.
+Navigation menus that look intuitive in a wireframe often confuse real users who click category labels expecting dropdowns that don't exist.

 Product Managers